AlchemicalDerp/MozaicHub/README.md

 ## Storage
 Files are stored on disk inside the `uploads/` directory, with metadata tracked in the database.
 The storage layer is isolated in `src/storage/localStorage.js` to allow swapping to other providers later.

+## Recovery and notifications
+- The login page includes an account recovery form that generates a random secure password and logs it to the server console for the requested username.
+- A notification center (🔔 in the header) surfaces mentions, comments on your uploads, friend uploads, and admin file deletions.
+Notifications can be marked read individually or in bulk.